-We have presented a reconstruction procedure to recover a function using any collection of linearly independent vectors, given a finite number of its samples with respect to an arbitrary Riesz basis.
+We have presented a reconstruction procedure to recover any element of a Hilbert space using any collection of linearly independent vectors, given a finite number of its samples with respect to an arbitrary Riesz basis.
 This approach is both stable and quasi-optimal, provided the number of samples m is sufficiently large in comparison to the number of reconstruction vectors n.
 Moreover, this condition can be estimated numerically or, in certain circumstances, analytically.

 A prominent example of this approach is the reconstruction of a piecewise analytic function from its Fourier samples.
-Using a piecewise polynomial basis, this results in an approximation that converges root exponentially in terms of m, or exponentially in terms of n.
+Using a piecewise polynomial basis, this results in an approximation that converges root-exponentially fast in terms of m, or exponentially fast in n.